Homeschool Year Two: Our Rhythms & Priorities

 For us, this season is less about following a perfect formula and more about creating a lifestyle that fits our family.

-A huge reason we chose homeschooling was because it allows our education to fit into our lifestyle instead of our lifestyle revolving around education.
+A huge reason we chose homeschooling is because it allows education to fit into our lifestyle instead of our lifestyle revolving around education.

 As entrepreneurs, flexibility, freedom, travel, and family time are things we deeply value.
 We wanted the opportunity to slow down, see our kids learning up close, and create a childhood that isn’t constantly rushed from one thing to the next.